geromt/buckets-file-sorter/README.md

 # Buckets - File Sorter

-CLI application to take several files in one single directory and separate them in other directories within the original one based on the number of files.
+CLI application to take several files in one single directory and separate them in other directories within the original one given a number of files.
+If there are directories among the files, it ignores them.

 ## Install